 It is best to start your prep work with the AP Psychology course and exam description and thoroughly understand the AP Psych course curriculum.

-The format for the 2-hour-long AP Psychology exam is straightforward and consists of two sections: multiple-choice (MCQ) and free-response (FRQ).
+The format for the 2 hours and 40 minutes long AP Psychology exam is straightforward and consists of 2 sections: multiple-choice (MCQ) and free-response (FRQ).
 Suppose you wonder, "How many questions are on the AP Psych exam?".
 In that case, the following table will help you with the number of questions and time duration per section:

 In Section I, you'll pick the correct answer from the given answer choices for each question, hence the name: multiple-choice questions.
-You can answer the 100 questions within 1 hour and 10 minutes by attempting to tackle two questions per minute.
-This approach will allow you to have ten minutes remaining at the end of Section I to revise or address any questions you have missed.
+You'll have 1 hour and 30 minutes to answer 75 questions, which means you should aim to complete 1 question per minute on average.
+This approach will allow you to have 10 minutes remaining at the end of Section I to revise or address any questions you have missed.
 You will not be penalized for incorrect answers in this section.

-In Section II, you'll have to respond to two questions with a written response.
+In Section II, you'll have to respond to 2 questions with a written response.
 These questions require you to assess the question, analyze psychological research studies, and substantiate your claim based on concrete evidence and theories.
-To split your time in this section evenly between the two questions, try to complete each question within 25 minutes.
+To split your time in this section evenly between the 2 questions, try to complete each question within 35 minutes.

 Check out the AP Psychology exam format page to understand the structure of the exam.

 The College Board converts your raw composite score to the AP scaling system and presents the AP Psychology exam score on a scale of 1 to 5.
-Section I holds most of the weight, accounting for 67% of the exam score, while Section II contributes 33%.
-Scoring a 3, 4, or 5 in the exam may result in earning an Advanced Placement® and/or credit, depending on the AP Credit Policy of your college.
-To learn more about the scoring method used for the AP Psych exam, review the AP Psychology exam scoring system.
+Section I holds most of the weight, accounting for 66.7% of the exam score, while Section II contributes 33.3%.
+Scoring a 3, 4, or 5 on the exam may result in earning an Advanced Placement® and/or credit, depending on the AP Credit Policy of your college.
+To learn more about the scoring method, review the AP Psychology scoring guide.

 Why Take AP Psychology?

-AP Psychology is one of the most versatile AP courses.
+AP Psychology is 1 of the most versatile AP courses.
 A good AP Psych score can result in college credits that apply to many college majors in the sciences, business, or humanities.
-Many disciplines, like Anthropology, Ethnic Studies, Criminology, Business Administration, and Language Sciences, require a course like Psychology within their degree plan.
+Many disciplines, like anthropology, ethnic studies, criminology, business administration, and language sciences, require a course like AP Psychology within their degree plan.

-Perhaps for these reasons, AP Psychology is one of the most popular AP courses, with around 321,000 students taking the AP Psych exam in 2023 and more than 59% securing a score of 3 or above.
+Perhaps for these reasons, AP Psychology is 1 of the most popular AP courses, with 320,164 students taking the AP Psych exam in 2024 and more than 61.7% securing a score of 3 or above.
 Note that the minimum AP Psychology exam score required for your college may be a 3, 4, or 5, so it is important to check the AP policy of the school you plan to attend.

 How many college credits do you get with a score of 3, 4, or 5 on the AP Psychology exam?